51Degrees/documentation/src/concepts/metadata/properties.md

 | Mandatory| Whether the **property** is mandatory or not.
 If a **property** is mandatory, a @profile must have values for it to be classed as valid. |
 | Show     | Whether the **property** should be displayed in situations such as a page listing **properties**.
 Less important **properties** may not be displayed. |
 | Show values| Whether values of the **property** should be displayed in situations such as a page listing the **property**'s values.
 Showing all the values can make a very long list. |

+# Retrieval

+**Properties** can be retrieved from a @flowelement using its name.
+The name remains unique across
+@datafiles (both different @datatiers and different release dates).

+All **properties** can also be returned as a collection to be iterated.